medeina1a/Data-visuals-projects-MA/Educational Video Project (Canva, Davinci Resolve)/readme.md

 # Educational Video Project – State Aid Basics

-#### A short educational video series explaining the fundamentals of State aid: what it is, when the rules apply, and the key criteria involved.
+#### A short educational video series explaining the fundamentals of State aid: what is it, when the rules apply, and the key criteria involved.

 #### Complex EU legal regulations were transformed into clear, structured slides and concise lessons.
 The content was produced in two formats: a presenter-led version edited in DaVinci Resolve, and a visual explainer format created using Canva.